lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 - generated runtime containers
 - other Instances that exist because the code requires them

-The purpose of this rule is to retain system behavior reproducible, controlled, and reviewable instead of relying on Studio objects that may be renamed, removed, duplicated, or configured differently without the code showing that change.
+The purpose of this rule is to keep system behavior reproducible, controlled, and reviewable instead of relying on Studio objects that may be renamed, removed, duplicated, or configured differently without the code showing that change.

 ---